-Above-Ground Sub-Base Fuel Tanks for Generator Sets
+Above Ground Sub-Base Fuel Tanks

 1.0 Introduction

 Frequently a generator set system is supplied with a fuel tank built into the package.
 The arrangement most often supplied from the manufacturer is with the generator set mounted above the fuel tank.
 (See illustration below)